 Seven out of 10 workers have “checked out” at work or are “actively disengaged,” according to a recent Gallup survey.

-The survey classifies three types of employees among the 100 million people in America who hold full-time jobs.
+The survey classifies three types of employees among the 100 million people who hold full-time jobs.
 The first is actively engaged, which represents about 30 million workers.
-The second type of worker is “not engaged,” which accounts for 50 million.
-These employees are going through the motions at work.
+The second type is “not engaged,” which accounts for 50 million.
+These employees are going through the motions.

 The third type, labeled “actively disengaged,” hates going to work.
 These workers — about 20 million — undermine their companies with their attitude, according to the report.

 “The general consciousness about the importance of employee engagement seems to have increased in the past decade,” said Jim Harter, Gallup’s chief scientist for workplace management and well-being.
 “But there is a gap between knowing about engagement and doing something about it in most American workplaces.”

 Gallup estimates that workers who are actively disengaged cost the U.S. as much as $550 billion in economic activity yearly.
 The level of employee engagement in the past decade has been largely stagnant, according to researchers.